MewsSystems/gitbook-booking-engine/README.md

 > # ⚠️ Action required
 > ## We will sunset the mews.li domain on May 1st 2023.
 > We need you to update implementation of your booking engine following this [migration guide](./FAQ/mews-li-migration.md).
-We will no longer support `mews.li` domain, therefore failure to complete by the deadline will result in the shutdown of the booking engine.
+We will no longer support the `mews.li` domain, therefore failure to complete the update by the deadline will result in shutdown of the booking engine.